ethanstrominger/calendargroup/docs/agenda.md

     - npm test
   - Arrange windows (MobTi.me top left, Command bottom left, VSCode right fill)

+- **Key Reminders / New Agreements:**
+  - Prefer start on new Red Green Refactor (rather than debugging/fixing unfixed red test from previous session or between-session non-pair coded changes).
+  - Otherwise:
+    - 1. Unfamiliar person describes what's going on and
+    - 2. Refactor & simplify for understanding as we go (rather than waiting for getting to green)

 **AGENDA (during meeting)**

 Before Starting Project: